4ra1n/super-xray/doc/README.md

 **After 0.7 version we support `exe` version**

-After 0.6-beta version we support English Version：
+After 0.6-beta version we support English Version:

 ![](../img/16.png)

 ![](../img/17.png)

+It is easy to search poc and run:

 ![](../img/21.png)